Facebook Tips & Strategies

 Making edits on the go is also straightforward once you know where to tap.

 3. View Your Page Info: You will see a brief preview here.
-To access all of the editing options, look a bit further down, just under "General," and tap "Manage."
+To access all editing options, look a bit further down, just under "General," and tap "Manage."

 4. Find Your Details & Edit: Just under "Manage," tap "Page and tag settings".
 In this new screen, tap "Page info" to then tap the piece of information you want to update (like Website, Description, etc.).
-It will take you to the correct screen to edit or add the details you would like.
+It will take you to the correct screen to edit or add details.

-5. Save Your Changes: Type in your new information and tap the "Save" button to lock it in.
+5. Save Your Changes: Type in your new information and tap the "Save" button to apply.

 Beyond the Basics: How to Optimize Your "About" Section to Drive Results